-Amendment 1, including environmental assessment (EA), regulatory impact review (RIR), and regulatory flexibility analyses (RFA), to the Reef Fish Fishery Management Plan, implemented in 1990, was a major revision of the original FMP.
-It set a 12-inch total length minimum size limit on gray, mutton, and yellowtail snapper.
-Set a 10-snapper recreational bag limit on snappers in aggregate, excluding red, lane, and vermilion snapper.
+Amendment 1, including environmental assessment (EA), regulatory impact review (RIR), and regulatory flexibility analyses (RFA), implemented in 1990, was a major revision of the original FMP.
+It set a 12-inch TL minimum size limit on gray, mutton, and yellowtail snapper, and set a 10-snapper recreational bag limit on snappers in aggregate, excluding red, lane, and vermilion snapper.

-Amendment 15, including EA, RIR and IRFA, implemented in January 1998, prohibited harvest of reef fish from traps other than permitted reef fish traps, stone crab traps, or spiny lobster traps.
+Amendment 15, including EA, RIR and Initial Regulatory Flexibility Analysis (IRFA), implemented in January 1998, prohibited harvest of reef fish from traps other than permitted reef fish traps, stone crab traps, or spiny lobster traps.

+Generic Tortugas Marine Reserves, including a final FEIS, RIR and IRFA was implemented in August 2002, amended seven FMPs and created two marine reserves where all fishing is prohibited.
+One 60-square mile reserve was created on a spawning aggregation site for mutton snapper in the Gulf Council's jurisdiction.
+The other (125 square miles) was created in the jurisdictions of the National Park Service, Florida Keys National Marine Sanctuary, Gulf Council, and State of Florida.

-Amendment 19, including a final SEIS, RIR and IRFA, also known as the Generic Amendment Addressing the Establishment of the Tortugas Marine Reserves, was submitted to NMFS in March 2001, and was implemented on August 19, 2002.
-This amendment, affecting all FMPs for the Gulf fisheries (as Reef Fish Amendment 19, Coastal Pelagics Amendment 13, Coral Amendment 4, Red Drum Amendment 4, Shrimp Amendment 12, Spiny Lobster Amendment 7, and Stone Crab Amendment 8), establishes two marine reserve areas off the Tortugas area and prohibits fishing for any species and anchoring by fishing vessels inside the two marine reserves.
-Generic ACL/AM Amendment, including a final FEIS, RIR and IRFA, implemented in August 2011, established a jurisdictional apportionment of mutton snapper based on the Florida Keys (Monroe County) jurisdictional boundary between the Gulf and South Atlantic Councils.
-The ABC was based on the following method: South Atlantic = 82% of ABC and Gulf = 18% of ABC (established by using 50% of catch history from 1990-2008 + 50% of catch history from 2006-2008).
+Generic ACL/AM Amendment, including a final EIS, RIR and IRFA, implemented in August 2011, established a jurisdictional apportionment of mutton snapper based on the Florida Keys (Monroe County) jurisdictional boundary between the Gulf and South Atlantic Councils.
+The ABC was based on the following method: South Atlantic = 82% of ABC and Gulf = 18% of

+ABC (established by using 50% of catch history from 1990-2008 + 50% of catch history from 2006-2008).